 Reus airport is approximately 3 kilometres south-east of the city and 13 kilometres from Tarragona city centre.

-Due to the operations of low-cost airlines and the 2008 opening of an operational base for the airline Ryanair, Reus Airport has undergone significant growth in recent years, and processed 937,446 passengers, 16,111 operation and 14 tonnes of cargo in 2012.
+Due to the operations of low-cost airlines and the 2008 opening of an operational base for the airline Ryanair, Reus Airport has undergone significant growth in recent years, and processed 971,020 passengers and 16,977 operation in 2013.
 The airport had previously had a substantial base of charter flight passengers, mainly in summer.

 Numerous general aviation and sports aircraft also operate in Reus, thanks to the presence in the airport of the Real Aeroclub de Reus, one of Spain's oldest flying clubs, and a school for pilots, the Centro de Estudios Superiores de Aviación (Centre for Advanced Aviation Studies) (CESDA).